swaptacular/swpt_accounts/README.md

 -------------

 The behavior of the running container can be tuned with environment variables.
-Here are the most important settings with example values:
+Here are the most important settings with random example
+values:

 ```shell
 # The specified number of processes ("$WEBSERVER_PROCESSES") will be